Fishing with Sand Fleas: A Complete sand flees (Guide)

 Can you freeze sand fleas for bait?

 In this tutorial video, I will assist you in how to freeze fishing fleas for bait underwater.
-That way, when you take the bag out of the freezer, they’ll be ready to go as soon as the air temperature warms up a bit.
+That way, when you take the bag out of the freezer, it’ll be ready to go as soon as the air temperature warms up a bit.

 Do frozen sand fleas work great?
 (Fishing with frozen sand fleas)